What's the Age of Consent in Texas?

-In Texas, the age of consent is 17-years-old.
+In the state of Texas, the legal age of consent is 17-years-old.
 The “age of consent” refers to the minimum age at which a child can legally consent to sexual activity and sexual intercourse.
 Across the nation, the age of consent ranges between 16 and 18, with each state having enacted its own age of consent law.

 In Texas, if a minor is 16-years-old or younger, they cannot legally consent to sexual activity, even if the sexual contact was all the minor’s idea.
 If you’re 18 or older and considering having sexual contact or intercourse with someone who is age 16 or younger, you could face criminal charges for indecency with a child under Section 21.11 of the Texas Penal Code, or sexual assault or aggravated sexual assault depending on the child’s age, and how far you go.